fbpx

 My new identity as a wife, in particular a pastor’s wife, in combination with feelings of shame and guilt stemming from my family of origin led me to seek out counseling through the university.
 Although my counseling sessions at the university aided me in conceptualizing my presenting issues in healthier ways, those sessions did not allow me to incorporate my faith into my therapeutic process.
 In addition, the new dynamics of my identity as the spouse of a pastor provided me with the opportunity to counsel with a multitude of individuals, couples, singles, children, and families who were in need of counseling that extended beyond traditional pastoral care.

-The journey that began for me in my youth that matriculated through Duke Divinity School in my wholehearted search for God culminated with me finding God, myself, and my calling to counseling.
+The journey that began for me in my youth that matriculated through Duke Divinity School in my wholehearted search for God culminated with me finding God, my myself, and my calling to counseling.
 (Jeremiah 29:13)

 Personal Interests

 My Christian faith is the cornerstone of my life.
-My relationship with God is the helm from which every good and perfect gift of my life stems and the reason for my being and serving others.
+My relationship with God is the helm from which everything good and perfect gift of my life stems and the reason for my being and serving others.
 I believe that St. Augustine says it best when he says “God is the life of the life of my soul.”

 check out blogs written by taihesia